mflaviusm/GENUS/README.md

 ## Existing Features

 * Mobile-first responsive design
-  * GENUS has been developed as a mobile first design at its core to allow users to easily navigate and have an enjoyable experience whilst browsing the website.
-The website has be catered to behave responsively  no matter the platform using Cascading Style Sheets.
+  * GENUS has been developed as a mobile-first design at its core to allow users to easily navigate and have an enjoyable experience whilst browsing the website.
+The website has been catered to behave responsively no matter the platform using Cascading Style Sheets.
 * Navigation Bar
   * The navigation bar is present on each page and will stay at the top even when the users scroll through the website.
-This allows users to be able to navigate throughout the website content without having to scroll all the way to the top each time they want visit a different page of the website.
+This allows users to be able to navigate throughout the website content without having to scroll to the top each time they want to visit a different page of the website.
   * The navigation menu is present at all times within the bar under different shapes depending on the device.
-On small screens it can be found in the top-right hand corner under the shape of a hamburger, whilst on bigger screen it is layed with each page available for the website.
+On small screens, it can be found in the top-right hand corner under the shape of a hamburger, whilst on a bigger screen, it is laid out with each page available for the website.
 * The Landing Page
   * The landing presents the visitor to GENUS.
 It uses a hero image of two people playing video games which helps the user understand what the website is about.
-  * The landing page also are prompted with a welcome message together with Read More button that takes the visitor to the Community Page.
+  * The landing page also are prompted with a welcome message together with a Read More button that takes the visitor to the Community Page.
 * Our promise/ ethos section
   * In our promise section visitors are presented with the values of GENUS and what the community is trying to achieve for its members.
   * In our ethos section visitors can read about the core principle and interest of GENUS which is: **Games make us better!**